 Most people think of sunscreen as “summer only.”
 But it can protect your skin from damage all year round.
 Snow reflects the sun’s rays and can intensify ultraviolet light, so it’s possible to get sunburn even when it’s freezing out.
 You’re also at risk of sunburn in cloudy or cool weather.

 - Skin-damaging UV radiation can be even more concentrated at high altitudes, so be sure to use sunscreen in your winter skincare routine while skiing, snowboarding or hiking.

 The skin on your hands is thinner than the skin elsewhere on your body.
 Because hands are almost always exposed (and because dry winter air pulls moisture away from skin), hands are one of the first areas to show skin damage.

-If your hands feel irritated or dry, keeping a moisturising hand cream in your bag or at work can help to soothe them.
+- If your hands feel irritated or dry, keeping a moisturizing hand cream in your bag or at work can help to soothe them.

-Ingredients to Look for in a Moisturiser for Dry Winter Skin
+- Ingredients to Look for in a Moisturizer for Dry Winter Skin

-If you’re suffering from dry winter skin, here are a few ingredients you should look out for in your winter moisturiser.
+- If you’re suffering from dry winter skin, here are a few ingredients you should look out for in your winter moisturizer.

 - Avoid Wool and Other Irritating Materials

 Dry winter skin is itchy enough.
 But wearing certain kinds of clothing over dry, sensitive skin can make you feel even itchier.
 Avoid less breathable synthetic fabrics like nylon, polyester and rayon.